Recollections: A Long Walk

 Recollections: Imaginings

-After holiday dinners (and Sundays of any kind qualified as holidays) I would wait until Aunt Mary was comfortable on the well-worn couch upon which Grandma Lopin gazed from her photographic portrait, chrysanthemum on her head, and beg for a story.
-Aunt Mary told the best stories around.
-One sentence into one of her stories, I was enthralled.
+After holiday dinners (and Sundays of any kind qualified as holidays) I would wait until Aunt Mary was comfortable on the well-worn sofa Grandma Lopin gazed down upon from her photographic portrait, chrysanthemum on her head, and beg for a story.
+Aunt Mary told the best stories in the world.
+One sentence in, and I was enthralled.

 “I just say whatever comes into my head,” she laughed.
 “They’re not real stories.”

 But they were to me.
-And on occasion of my having child guests for the afternoon, if I could wrangle a story from my melodious aunt, my friends agreed; her stories were transportive.
+And on the occasion of my having child guests for the afternoon, if I could wrangle a story from my melodious aunt, my friends would agree; her stories were transportive.

-Then one Sunday after a bit more effort than I thought should have been necessary, I convinced Aunt Mary to begin one of her improvisations.
+Then one Sunday, after more effort than I thought should have been necessary, I convinced Aunt Mary to begin one of her improvisations.
 And I was bored.
 She just said whatever came into her head.
 What was so special about that?

 Thus ended a childhood enchantment.